elsentjhung/elsentjhung.github.io/tutorial.md

 #### 0.1.
 Python

 Python is a modern object-oriented programming language and widely used in scientific research and other industry such as data science, banking, machine learning, _etc_.
 Python also has a vast library to do numerical computation and plotting.
-The book I recommend to learn Python is [Python Crash Course] (available on Amazon).
+Reference: [Python Crash Course].

 #### 0.2.
 C or C++

-There are two reasons why it's also a good idea to learn C or C++.
-First, programs written in C usually run 10 times faster compared to those written in Python.
+Programs written in C usually run 10 times faster compared to the same programs written in Python.
-Second, learning low level programming language will also teach you how memory management works in your computer.
-I used this book to learn C: [C Programming Absolute Beginner's Guide] (also available on Amazon).
+C also gives users more low-level control, such as memory management.
+Reference: [C Programming Absolute Beginner's Guide].

 ---